MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/jsonobject/jsonobject-add-string-string-method.md

 ## Remarks
 The operation will fail if the object already contains a property with the given key.

-Note that text constants, such as labes or raw text values assigned in the source code, will be transformed by the compiler.
+Note that text constants, such as labels or raw text values assigned in the source code, will be transformed by the compiler.
 All characters that require escaping in C# strings will be prefixed with the backslash symbol ('\\').
 These characters include single and double quotes, backslashes, control characters (for example, line feed or tab).
-For more information, refer to [String escape sequences](https://learn.microsoft.com/dotnet/csharp/programming-guide/strings/#string-escape-sequences).
+For more information, refer to [String escape sequences](/dotnet/csharp/programming-guide/strings/#string-escape-sequences).

 ## Example 1